melowntech/workshop/tutorials/backend/urbanatlas.rst

 Configuring Open landuse layer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The same approach we shall use for the Open Landuse layer, the input URL is http://gis.lesprojekt.cz/cgi-bin/mapserv?map=/home/dima/maps/olu/european_openlandusemap.map (provided by `SDI4Apps <http://sdi4apps.eu/>`_ project.
+We shall use the same approach for the Open Landuse layer, the input URL is http://gis.lesprojekt.cz/cgi-bin/mapserv?map=/home/dima/maps/olu/european_openlandusemap.map (provided by `SDI4Apps <http://sdi4apps.eu/>`_ project.
 The final XML can be downloaded :download:`projects/corine/openlanduse.xml`.